quii/learning-clojure/README.md

 This is my workflow for learning both emacs and clojure

 - All editing, git and repl work done in emacs
-- Learn snippets and execute them in repl, dumping what i find interesting into clojure.clj
+- Learn snippets and execute them in repl, then writing a test to describe what it does
 - Any wordy notes about clojure in here
 - A little every day is better than a lot every 2 weeks